boldbi/bold-bi-docs/docs/site-administration/look-and-feel-settings-in-cloud-bi/create-custom-application-theme.md

 <a>State background</a>

-You can customize **hover background** and **active background** color over the entire application by changing the color codes on the below variables.
+You can customize the **hover background** and **active background** colors across the entire application by changing the color codes in the variables below.

 <table>
     <tr>